5 Health Questions You Need To Ask Your Mum

 Also, ask about endometriosis, a condition in which the layer of tissues normally located at the uterine walls appears in other parts of the body such as the abdomen or lungs.
 PCOS and endometriosis can be genetically inherited and disrupt fertility.
 Knowing about fertility issues in your family will motivate you to adopt habits that trigger a regular menstruation cycle.
 Such include observing a balanced diet, exercising regularly, and having an active lifestyle.
 Also, you will be inspired to seek medical advice as early as possible.

-Moreover, question your mum regarding any complications that might have appeared while she was pregnant such as gestational hypertension, gestational diabetes, post-partum depression or even miscarriages.
+Moreover, ask your mum health questions regarding any complications that might have appeared while she was pregnant such as gestational hypertension, gestational diabetes, post-partum depression or even miscarriages.
 Knowing about these impediments will afford you ample time to have a discussion with your gynaecologist and consequently take precautionary measures.

 - Did I Get All the Childhood Vaccines?

 Your mother probably has all the details of your medical records, if not; seek such answers from your childhood doctor.
 Ask your mum whether you got vaccines such as chickenpox and Human Papillomavirus (HPV).
 Also, learn about the date you last received a tetanus shot.
-All this information will allow you to go for adult vaccines in the event that you missed any of them.
+All this information will allow you to go for adult vaccines in the event that you missed any of them so do ask your mum health questions.

 Talking to your mother about the above concerns will give you the upper hand to combat controllable illnesses.
 Also ask about health concerns regarding hearing problems, eye complications, and menopause issues among others.
 Share the acquired information with your doctor to ensure that you get the appropriate medical attention as early as possible.
 Staying in the dark about potential health issues could allow things to deteriorate beyond your control.